 Your child's doctor and healthcare team care about your child's complete wellbeing and not just the physical symptoms.
-If your child is feeling stressed, depressed or having trouble at school, encourage him/her to talk about it with you or with their doctor or other members of his/her healthcare team.
-The healthcare team are trained to help your child deal with the emotional aspects of inflammatory bowel disease, as well as looking after your child's physical health.
+If your child is feeling stressed, depressed or having trouble at school, encourage them to talk about it with you or with their doctor or other members of their healthcare team.
+The healthcare team is trained to help your child deal with the emotional aspects of inflammatory bowel disease, as well as looking after your child's physical health.
+Encourage your child to get in touch with others who have inflammatory bowel disease.
+Feeling connected with others who are going through the same thing may make a huge difference to how your child feels.